ergosteur/insta_selenium/README.md

 - Use responsibly and in accordance with Instagram's terms of service.
 - Excessive automation may result in account restrictions or bans.
+- Use with a secondary account is recommended.

 ## AI-Assisted Development